-Several scholarship and talent search exams have their syllabus based on CBSE board.
+Several entrance tests, scholarship and talent search exams have their syllabus based on CBSE board.
 ICSE syllabus is more diverse and can help you in improving your analytical skills.

-All CBSE schools follows standard books of NCERT.
-NCERT books are composed by highly qualified professors, assistant professors & lecturers of various prestigious universities in India, and thus recommended for JEE and NEET preparation.
+All CBSE schools follow standard NCERT books.
+NCERT textbooks are composed by highly qualified professors and lecturers of various prestigious universities in India, and thus recommended for JEE and NEET preparation.

-Until class 10th, CBSE students don’t have a need to refer extra books in addition to NCERT except some sample paper books.
-In class 11 and 12, there are many reference books that are available for better understanding of topics and solving problems.
+Till class 10, CBSE students don’t have a need to study extra books in addition to NCERT except some sample paper books.
+In class 11 and 12, there are many reference books that are available for better understanding and solving problems for JEE/ NEET.

-“ICSE board puts huge pressure of boards over students, making them devoting less time for their main subjects of Physics, Chemistry and Mathematics.
-If you want to prepare for IIT and other engineering entrance examinations, ICSE is not a recommended board in class 11th and 12th”
+“ICSE board puts huge pressure on boards over students, making them devoting less time for their main subjects of Physics, Chemistry and Mathematics.
+If you want to prepare for IIT JEE, ICSE is not a recommended board in class 11 and 12″

-Remember that these are the general opinions and not the verdicts.
-Just getting admitted to a CBSE or ICSE board can’t guarantee you a seat in IIT.
+Keep in mind that these are the general opinions and not the verdicts.
+Just getting admitted to a CBSE board won’t guarantee you a seat in an IIT.

-For an IIT aspirant, it also depends on the mentality of the student.
-A student can be capable of handling the extra subjects in ICSE with ease, may enjoy reading literature books, and feel better preparing for any examination.
+For a JEE aspirant, it also depends on the mentality of the student.
+A student can be capable of handling the extra subjects in ICSE with ease, may enjoy reading literature books and feel better preparing for any examination.

-But before class 11th, ICSE syllabus allows different books for Physics, Chemistry and Biology which provides very good learning platform for students.
+Before class 11, ICSE syllabus allows different books of Physics, Chemistry and Biology which provides a very good learning platform for students.

-An ICSE student Shruti Mishra, who cleared AIPMT in 2014, says this
+An ICSE student Shruti Mishra, who cleared AIPMT, says this :

 “Most of the topics in the CBSE syllabus of class 11th Biology, I had already learned those in my class 9th!”

-So, even though CBSE syllabus gives you advantage in your preparation for AIPMT (NEET) or other medical entrance examinations, ICSE allows you to acquire the required concepts in lower classes.
+So even though CBSE syllabus gives you an advantage in the preparation for NEET, ICSE allows you to acquire the required concepts in lower classes.

 ICSE or CBSE, Which is tough?

-ICSE is generally tough because of diverse syllabus.
-But it also depends on a student’s state of mind.
+ICSE is generally tougher than CBSE because of the diverse syllabus.
+The difficulty level of CBSE or ICSE may differ for each student.
 A tough subject or a complex problem for one student can be an easy one for another student.

 According to a principal of an IB recognized school in New Delhi,

-Finally, Which Board is Best, CBSE or ICSE?
+Which Board is Best for JEE/ NEET – CBSE or ICSE?